kragen/derctuo/spark-gap-logic.md

-resistors, and a high-voltage, low-current DC power supply — are probably sufficient to implement universal sequential digital logic, although it is probably limited to a few kilohertz, although [air-gap flashbulbs] can produce microsecond-level discharges when cooled by a quartz heatsink, so faster speeds might be achievable.
+resistors, and a high-voltage, low-current DC power supply — are probably sufficient to implement universal sequential digital logic, although it is probably limited to a few kilohertz, although [air-gap flashbulbs][2] can produce microsecond-level discharges when cooled by a quartz heatsink, so faster speeds might be achievable.

 [2]: https://en.wikipedia.org/wiki/Air-gap_flash